kaiseraftab/Data_Structure_Assignment/README.md

 # Data Structure Assignment - Book Sort & Search App

 This JavaFX-based application allows users to import a JSON file of books and perform sorting and searching operations using different data structures and algorithms.
-It's developed for the "IN-OIAD" module at NHL Stenden and demonstrates applied knowledge of data structures and algorithms.

 ---

 ## Features